tekknolagi/isdt/lecture-notes/2-vcs.md

-With that diversion out of the way, let's get back to `git show`: as you can see in the examples above, not only does it print a commit's metadata and message, it also prints the diff between that commit and its parent (`<commit>^`, in our newly-acquired terminology).
+With that diversion out of the way, let's get back to `git show`: as you can see in the examples above, not only does it print a commit's metadata and message, it also prints what changed between that commit's tree and its parent's (`<commit>^`, in our newly-acquired terminology).
 In Git, every commit has exactly one parent[^multiple=children], so such a diff is always well-specified.

-[^multiple-children]: Although a commit's parent is unique and unambiguous, the
+[^multiple-children]: A commit's parent is unique and unambiguous, as its hash
-    same cannot be said of its children.
-In fact, it would be quite time consuming for Git to enumerate a commit's children, so there's no built-in primitive to do so.
+    is stored in the commit.
+The same is not true of its children, though: the only way to enumerate a commit's children is bt checking every other commit in the repository.
+That's quite inefficient, and there's no built-in primitive to do it.

 #### Viewing history